 A couple months ago, Mandriva let loose their 2011 release, providing another impressive experience.
 Let’s take a look, why don’t we?

-You can get Mandriva by going to their site and downloading .
+You can get Mandriva by going to and downloading their ISO file.
 You can then burn it to a DVD or write it to a USB stick, then boot your computer from that media.
 When you first load Mandriva, it will ask you a few questions to determine language, time, and keyboard layout.
 Once you answer those questions, Mandriva will finish loading and then present its clean desktop.

 The theme, while we’re at it, is beautifully made, even if the red close button serves as a reminder to Windows.